medialize/ally.js/docs/api/fix/pointer-focus-parent.md

 ---
 layout: doc-api.html
-apiModuleName: ally/fix/pointer-focus-parent
-apiBuiltName: ally.fix.pointerFocusParent
+tags: browser-fix, service, argument-options
 ---

 # ally.fix.pointerFocusParent

 This *Browser Bug Workaround* targets an issue in old Blink and [WebKit](https://bugs.webkit.org/show_bug.cgi?id=139945) causing focus (by `MouseEvent` and `TouchEvent`) to be given to the next parent element accepting focus, rather than the element the event was dispatched to.

+## Description

 Considering the following markup, clicking on the `<a>` element would focus the `<div>` instead: